DopierRex/OneNext/README.md

 2nd, 3rd.. partitions in FAT32, in GB sizes of your choice (depending on how large the SD card is)

-Fore example, for a 32gb SD card: first 4gb FAT16 partition, second 10gb FAT32 partition, third 10gb FAT32 partition, fourth 8gb FAT32 partition; NextZXOS will show 4 logical drives C, D, E, F
+For example, a 32gb SD card: first 4gb FAT16 partition, second 10gb FAT32 partition, third 10gb FAT32 partition, fourth 8gb FAT32 partition; Hence, NextZXOS will show 4 logical drives C, D, E, F

-IMPORTANT: ALL partitions must be PRIMARY, and only the first 4gb partition must be formatted in FAT16, the subsequent partitions (2nd, 3rd..) must be formatted in FAT32.
+IMPORTANT: ALL partitions must be PRIMARY, and only the first 4gb partition must be formatted in FAT16, the subsequent partitions (2nd, 3rd..) must be formatted in FAT32 (!)

-Games for the extra systems and consoles, must be kept on the first NextZXOS C drive (FAT16, 1st SD partion) in their respectives folders SAM, CPC, MSX, NES, COLECO, ATARI, where you can place your own games/roms.
+Games for the extra systems and consoles, must be on the first NextZXOS C drive (FAT16, 1st SD partion) in their respectives folders SAM, CPC, MSX, NES, COLECO, ATARI, where you can place your own games/roms.

 Anything else, ZX Spectrum legacy or Next files, can go on other drives (D,E,F..)
-If you wish to keep all your files neatly, it could be, for example: the whole ZX Spectrum TOSEC library in drive D, Next games in drive E, music files or your own programs in drive F..
+You can keep all your files neatly, for example: the whole ZX Spectrum TOSEC library in drive D, Next games in drive E, music files or your own programs in drive F..

-There are many free programs/tools for Windows, Mac or Linux to create multiple partitions on a SD card, to name a few, 'EaseUS Partition Master' for Windows PC, or 'GParted' for Linux (amd64, or i686, i686-PAE) https://gparted.org/download.php
+There are many free programs/tools for Windows, Mac or Linux to create multiple partitions on a single SD card, to name a few, 'EaseUS Partition Master' for Windows PC, or 'GParted' for Linux (amd64, or i686, i686-PAE) https://gparted.org/download.php

 Please choose the tool you are confortable with, or do your own reasearch for a suitable method to partition and correctly format your SD card.